writethedocs/www/docs/conf/portland/2024/sponsors/information.md

 ### What does the conference provide for my booth setup?

 You will be given a booth in the main hallway on the 2nd floor of the venue.
+Each sponsor receives:
-- Each sponsor receives a 6 foot table and 2 chairs.
+- An 8 foot table and 2 chairs.
-If you need a linen, please notify us by March 15.
+- If you need a linen, please notify us by March 15.
 - Power and wifi are provided.

 ### What do I need for my booth?